-During the first semester of the one-year (two-semester) MA program, MEAS students deepen their Chinese, Japanese and Korean language skills by focusing on advanced reading of essays and newspaper articles.
-Additionally, students choose three out of eight Advanced East Asian Studies (AEAS) modules, complemented by one elective module.
+During the first semester of the one-year (two-semester) MA program, MEAS students deepen their Chinese, Japanese and Korean language skills by focusing on reading, writing and discussing on advanced level.
+Additionally, students choose three Advanced East Asian Studies (AEAS) modules, complemented by one elective module.

 During the second and last semester of the MA MEAS, students concentrate on writing their Master’s thesis.
 The thesis is an independent piece of research about a cutting-edge topic on contemporary East Asia.
 It is intended to provide evidence of the student’s newly acquired knowledge, theoretical and methodological skills in East Asian regional studies, and language proficiency.

 The MA MEAS + 1 program consists of 4 semesters of which the semester 3 and 4 correspond with semester 1 and 2 of the MA MEAS.
-Semester 1 and 2 of the MA MEAS + 1 offers modules from the different disciplinary areas or regional studies.
+Semesters 1 and 2 of the MA MEAS + 1 offer modules from the different disciplinary areas or regional studies.
 Since these courses are offered in German only students of the MEAS + 1 program are required to possess advanced German language skills (C1 or above).
-In semester 2 one module on Advanced East Asian Studies (AEAS) is chosen.
+In semester 2, one Advanced East Asian Studies (AEAS) module is chosen.
 Students may also choose to continue their language training.

 60 ECTS including Master Thesis with attached seminar (30 ECTS)

-Further details on the program, on all modules and classes as well as on application procedures, required documents etc. can be found on the IN-EAST website at:
+Further details on the program, on all modules and classes as well as on application procedures, required documents, FAQ etc. can be found on the IN-EAST website at:

 Zugang zum Studium